Keeping Shad Alive After you catch them will be a challenge.

 It is a nutrient for aquatic plants and is generally found 0.1 ppm in natural waters.

 When phosphorus levels increase, it is a sign that agricultural wastes or wastewater has polluted the body of water.

 Several detergents include phosphates (dishwashing and clothes washing products).

 The phosphorus increases algal growth which increases oxygen levels from photosynthesis.

 Several cloudy days in a row can result in the algae dying.

 Oxygen is used in the decomposition of the algae resulting in fish kills due

 Copper salts enter natural waters from industrial waste.

-These salts are used in electroplating, photography, textile manufacturing,
+These salts are used in electroplating, photography, textile manufacturing, and pesticides.

 A concentration of 0.015 to 3.0 ppm can be harmful to aquatic life.